mikeyscode/mikeycodes-site/content/posts/your-ide-is-not-an-excuse-for-unreadable-code.md

 &nbsp;

-_“My IDE tells me what the that parameter is meant to do when I hover over it”_
+_“My IDE tells me what that parameter is meant to do when I hover over it”_

 &nbsp;